FredrikVullum/SteamConnectionInfo/README.md

 **SOLUTION STRUCTURE**

-SteamConnectionInfo.DLL is a C++ project that builds SteamConnectionInfo.dll
+SteamConnectionInfo.DLL is the C++ project that builds SteamConnectionInfo.dll which is the DLL that is injected and gathers data from Steam

-SteamConnectionInfo.Core is a C# class library that contains core functions for SteamConnectionInfo.WPF
+SteamConnectionInfo.Core is the C# class library that contains core functions for SteamConnectionInfo.WPF

-SteamConnectionInfo.WPF is a C# project that builds SteamConnectionInfo.WPF.exe
+SteamConnectionInfo.WPF is the C# project that builds SteamConnectionInfo.WPF.exe which is the overlay and DLL injector

 **TODO**